-We believe that the most effective way to grow the movement is by leading other leaders.
-We want students who can multiply our efforts by being great leaders.
+We believe that the most effective way to grow our pro-life movement is by leading other leaders.
+We seek to recruit and invest in students who can multiply our efforts by becoming great leaders.
 Every single student involved with Students for Life is empowered to be a leader in their group, on their campus, and in their community.
-Our field team spend time with every group, training their members in basic and advanced leadership skills and principles.
-In addition to our primary leadership training, we have specific programs designed to cultivate the top student leaders.
+Our National Field Team spends time with every group, training their leaders and members in basic and advanced leadership skills and principles.
+In addition to our leadership trainings we give in-person on campuses, we have specific programs designed to cultivate those who we identify as top student leaders.

-The William Wilberforce and Thaddeus Stevens Leadership Fellowships are year-long programs designed to teach leadership skills to those top college and high school pro-life activists considering a full-time career in the pro-life movement.
-Through leadership books, bi-weekly webcasts with national pro-life leaders and businessmen, a major pro-life project in at their school, and a mentoring relationship with national conservative & pro-life leaders, we help students become the best leaders and activists in their schools and, ultimately, in their communities.
-This year we have 12 college Wilberforce fellows and 8 high school Stevens fellows, representing 19 schools.
-Students for Life’s Leadership Fellowships are the key to training high school and college pro-life leaders.
+Our William Wilberforce and Thaddeus Stevens Leadership Fellowships are year-long programs designed to teach leadership skills to those top college and high school pro-life activists considering a full-time career in the pro-life movement.
+Through leadership books, bi-weekly webcasts with national pro-life leaders and businessmen, a major pro-life project in at their school, and a mentoring relationship with national conservative and pro-life leaders, we help Students for Life leaders become the best leaders and activists in their schools and, ultimately, in their communities.

-Every year, we host 15-20 leadership workshops to further develop student leaders in their group’s management and strategy towards ending abortion.
+Every year, SFLA hosts dozens of regional leadership workshops to further develop student leaders in their group’s management and strategy towards ending abortion.
 This is designed to be a hands-on learning and training experience for students.
 Students not only attend to hear inspirational ideas, but are given an opportunity to create materials, look through resources, consult with SFLA staff, and develop new ideas for their club all during the workshop.
 Students benefit from the opportunity to network with their peers and organizations in their community.
-Go here for a list of this year’s leadership workshops.